Ingmar-de-Vries/DynamicPredictions/README.md

 Note that the larger data files belonging to this repository are stored on a public OSF repository (DOI: 10.17605/OSF.IO/ZK42F; or look for Ingmar de Vries - DynamicPredictions, as the DOI does not seem to work for me).
 The OSF repository includes:
   - An example dataset with which all analysis code can be tested.
 See more information in the "example_dataset_readme.txt" file included in this repository.
-  - a zipped folder titled 'Source Data'.
+  - A zipped folder titled 'Source Data'.
 This folder includes the data of all 22 subjects for all main results (Fig. 2a and b, Fig. 3a and c, and Fig. S1).
   - The 9 model RDMs used in the reported study.

 Note that this custom-written code uses several functions from the Brainstorm (tested version: 3), Fieldtrip (tested version: 20191113) and EEGLAB (tested version: 2019.1) toolboxes, and was written and tested in Matlab 2020a.